harshita2201301024/obsidian/data/Others/Birthday/Untitled.md

 Shippuuuu my beautiful wife
-you know that i love you more than myself. there w
+You know that i love you more than myself.
+You are the main reason of my happiness.